akhatami/sop-in-qa-replication-package/README.md

 and produces the followings:

-- ``figures/branches_coverage.pdf``: Box chart of branch coverage of projects with complete and partial coverage result.
+- ``figures/branches_coverage.pdf``: Box chart of branch coverage of projects with complete and partial coverage results.

 ## 6. Combined results analysis
 To produce the results related to the combined results analysis (section 4.6 of the paper) use ``jupyter-notebooks/combined_results.ipynb`` notebook.
 This notebook requires the following data files:

-- ``data/combined_results.csv``: Created and updated during previous 5 steps.
+- ``data/combined_results.csv``: Created and updated during the previous 5 steps.
 This data contains the main output of all other data analysis steps.

 and produces the followings: